jplesperance/security-tools/README.md

 # security-tools

-A collection of scripts and tools that I use for Information Security related activities
+A collection of scripts and tools that I use for Information Security related activities.

 ## Tools